bbjprojek/intro/src/pages/about.md

 To get more information about our organization or about any other related work, just head to our [BBJProjeK Handbook](https://wiki.bbjprojek.org).

 ## Tech Stack
-If you would like to join our amazing family, you can conctact us at [hello@bbjprojek.org](mailto:hello@bbjprojek.org).
-Or you may prefer just chat with us at our Telegram chat: [BBJProjeK The Authority (high unit variance)](https://t.me/bbjauthority).
+If you would like to chat with us, or join our amazing family, you can contact us at [hello@bbjprojek.org](mailto:hello@bbjprojek.org).
+Or you may prefer just hang out at our Telegram chat: [BBJProjeK The Authority (high unit variance)](https://t.me/bbjauthority).